๐Ÿฅ€Intro to Botany

 Xylem Tissue

-• Dual function provides both transport and structural support due to heavily lignified secondary cell walls
+• Dual function: xylem provides both transport and structural support because of its heavily lignified secondary cell walls.
+Wood is essentially accumulated xylem.

 Phloem Tissue

-• Companion cells essential—these nucleated cells maintain sieve tube elements and actively load/unload sugars using ATPATP
+• Companion cells are essential partners: these nucleated cells sit alongside sieve tube elements, maintaining them metabolically and actively loading/unloading sugars using ATPATP.

-Compare: Xylem vs. Phloem—both are vascular tissues, but xylem uses dead cells for one-way water transport while phloem requires living cells for bidirectional sugar movement.
-The key insight: dead cells work for passive bulk flow; active transport of nutrients demands living cells.
+Compare: Xylem vs. Phloem: both are vascular tissues, but xylem uses dead cells for one-way water transport while phloem requires living cells for bidirectional sugar movement.
+Dead cells work fine for passive bulk flow of water; active transport of nutrients demands living cells with energy.

 Dermal Tissues: The Protective Barrier